SteveHatherley/laravel-eos-cms/README.md

 ================

 ## What is EOS?
-EOS is An experimental PHP 5.4 CMS built on top of the Laravel framework.
-EOS is meant to be a Page Centric, lightweight, and flexible.
-The end goal is to allow developers to quickly turn an HTML mockup in to a live page quickly.
+EOS is an experimental PHP 5.4 CMS built on top of the Laravel framework.
+EOS is meant to be Page Centric, lightweight, and flexible.
+The end goal is to allow developers to quickly turn an HTML mockup in to a live pages quickly.

 ### Immediate Goals
 * Finalize initial database schema prototypes for core components